apache/mxnet/docs/how_to/multi_devices.md

 # Run MXNet on Multiple CPU/GPUs with Data Parallel

-MXNet supports training with multiple CPUs and GPUs, which may be located in different physical machines.
+MXNet supports training with multiple CPUs and GPUs, which may be located on different physical machines.

 ## Data Parallelism vs Model Parallelism

-In default MXNet uses data parallelism to partition the workload over multiple devices.
+In default, MXNet uses data parallelism to partition the workload over multiple devices.
 Assume there are *n* devices, then each one will get the complete model and train it on *1/n* of the data.
 The results such as the gradient and updated model are communicated cross these devices.